gsscruz/poketcg/README.md

-# Pokemon Trading Card game
+# Pokemon Trading Card Game

 Selects the pokemon you want and navigate to get all the available Trading Card Game